athomasoriginal/com.betweentwoparens/README.md

 Prefer reference links because they are reusable, allow for cleaner reading/editing of the post and when you need to update links they are all in one place.
 Seriously.
 This is a maintenance win.

+## Blog Features

+This section outlines the features our blog supports.
+This is valuable because if you ever have to move to a different platform you have a catalogue of the required feature sets.

+- [HTML5 Boilerplate]
+- [Modern CSS Reset]
+- Date Formatting
+  - `dateFilter`
+  - `w3DateFilter`
+- Blog Posts
+  - Heading Anchors
+  - TOC
+  - Created Date
+  - Modified Date
+  - Note
+    - Custom markdown fence - `::: note`
+    - See `eleventy.js`
+  - Code Blocks
+    - Custom Syntax Highlighting
+  - Footnotes
+- Links open in new tab
+- Global data
+  - footer
+  - header
+  - There is a priority order for how Data is consumed by Eleventy.
+Familarize yourself with that.
+The `_data/site.json` is meant to contain reusable, site related global variables.
+Example of what this is not for:  post front matter data.
+- RSS feed
+- Trailing slashes
+- Open Graph Meta Tags
+- Twitter Cards
+- 404
+- Sort blog posts
+- Signup form
+- Redirects
+- [Generate a mailto link]
+  Simple tool to generate a `mailto` link so you don't have to worry about formatting.

 ## Before Dev

 - [x] Update `_data/site.json`